paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-064-collection.md

   (B) the right of the person to request a hearing during the 30-day period beginning on the day after the 5-day period described in paragraph (2);

-  (C) the administrative appeals available to the taxpayer with respect to such lien and the procedures relating to such appeals; and
+  (C) the administrative appeals available to the taxpayer with respect to such lien and the procedures relating to such appeals;

-  (D) the provisions of this title and procedures relating to the release of liens on property.
+  (D) the provisions of this title and procedures relating to the release of liens on property; and

+  (E) the provisions of section 7345 relating to the certification of seriously delinquent tax debts and the denial, revocation, or limitation of passports of individuals with such debts pursuant to section 32101 of the FAST Act.

 **(b) Right to fair hearing**